monte137/TECH_TEST_DATAENGINEERING/README.md

 Solution to tech challenge

 ## Weather Data Extraction and Update
-This Python script extracts weather data from the CONAGUA API, combines it with existing data from previous extractions, and saves the updated data to a CSV file.
+This Python script extracts weather data from the CONAGUA API, combines it with existing data, and saves the updated data to a CSV file.

 ### Requirements
 The script requires the following Python packages: